thinkjson/firstassemblydeland/README.md

 in the church's Dropbox account, and overwrite the file you want to change (promo1, 2, and 3 respectively).
 If you delete the file, or add another file with a different filename, it will not work.
 Dropbox likewise keeps an audit log, and changes are relatively easy to roll back if necessary.

+If you don't have access to the church's Dropbox account, [open a ticket](https://github.com/firstassemblydeland/firstassemblydeland/issues/new) with your dropbox username, and someone on the tech team will grant you access.

 ### First time setup